 - A. Exclusive/ Oligopolistic supplier.

-- B. Privileged/ Designated supplier.
+- B. Privileged/ Oligopolistic supplier.

 - C. Irreplaceable suppliers (e.g. with special patents, manufacturing, technology, tools or exclusive agents).